ucd-os-blue-s18/pintos/DOC_P1.md

 >> In your opinion, was this assignment, or any one of the three problems
 >> in it, too easy or too hard?
 Did it take too long or too little time?
+It took a fairly long time 40 - 50 hours of coding for the alarm and mlfqs portions alone.
+That doesn't really include time just wrapping one's head around pintos layout and functions.
+But not all of that time seemed super productive.
+I think a collation of frequent stupid problems from the past could have been helpful.
+Slack was useful because often someone else had run into a similar problem.
+I think a formalized version of this could help people focus on the learning parts as opposed to dumb confusions.
 >> Did you find that working on a particular part of the assignment gave
 >> you greater insight into some aspect of OS design?

 >> Is there some particular fact or hint we should give students in
 >> future quarters to help them solve the problems?
 Conversely, did you